 How do you start your day?
 In our house either the alarm goes off or our dog starts barking.
 I’m always the first one up and the kettle goes straight on.
 We simply have to start the day with a couple of cups of English tea – coffee comes later!

 So how does your day begin….coffee, radio, TV?
-You can wake up feeling great (some of us do!) and yet after exposing ourselves to the news, if we’re not already fear filled enough by worlds events, or the latest murderous attack then we watch countless adverts telling what we need or must do to be happy or reminding us that we are overweight, in debt, need a new car, new sofa, at risk of cancer, an underachiever….or if we simply won the lottery….
+You can wake up feeling great (some of us do!) and yet after exposing ourselves to the news, if we’re not already fear filled enough by worlds events, the pandemic or the latest murderous attack then we watch countless adverts telling what we need or must do to be happy or reminding us that we are overweight, in debt, need a new car, new sofa, at risk of covid or cancer, an underachiever….or if you simply won the lottery….

 “Let the peace of Christ rule in your hearts, since as members of one body you were called to peace.
 And be thankful.”
 (Colossians 3:15)